Association-Constellation-sociale/d4g_batch10_constellation-sociale-datascience/README.md

 make psql
 ```

-you will need the passeword which is in the docker-compose file :)
+you will need the password which is in the docker-compose file :)

 Enjoy !